yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

 ![](/assets/imgs/havoc-c2/Pasted image 20240219162712.png)

-Now, you'll need to find the directory in which our module resides.
-Once found, double click on the `amsipatch.py` file to import it.
+Now, we'll need to find our *amsipatch* directory.
+Once found, double click on the `amsipatch.py` script to import it.

 ![](/assets/imgs/havoc-c2/Pasted image 20240219162909.png)

-Once imported, let's see if it appears.
+Once imported, we can make use of the *help* command to verify whether or not our new module is accessible.

 ![](/assets/imgs/havoc-c2/Pasted image 20240219162949.png)

 Appears to be there!
-Let's now execute it to patch AMSI in our current process.
+Let's now execute it to patch *AMSI* in our current process.

 ![](/assets/imgs/havoc-c2/Pasted image 20240219163015.png)